Earthquakes on April 2, 2026

 30.6 km---✓ ReviewedUSGS →

-Reports of a magnitude 3.4 earthquake 67 km N of Hatillo, Puerto Rico came in on April 2, 2026 at 23:09 UTC.
-At a depth of 30.6 km, the event was shallow crustal.
+April 2, 2026 brought a magnitude 3.4 earthquake 67 km N of Hatillo, Puerto Rico, logged at 23:09 UTC.
+This was a shallow crustal earthquake, focused at 30.6 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 19.096°, -66.799°.
+Coordinates: 19.096°, -66.799°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02